iWriteGigs

 Explain to the patient that the drug will have a reduced effect if it is taken orally.

-D Obtain a prescription for an enteric-coated oral formulation to prevent inactivation in the liver.
+D Obtain a prescription for an oral formulation without altering the dose.

 Question #6